jdarmada/nba-ai-assistant-js/README.md

-# NBA Fantasy Chatbot 🏀
+# NBA AI Assistant 🏀

-An NBA fantasy basketball assistant that compares players and provides data-driven recommendations for your fantasy lineup.
+An NBA fantasy basketball assistant that compares players and provides data driven recommendations for your fantasy lineup.

 ## Features